baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 `isEmpty()` - Checks if the priority queue is empty.
 `clear()` - Removes all elements from the priority queue.
 `size()` - Returns the number of elements in the priority queue.
+`equals(other: PriorityQueue<T>): boolean` - Checks if this priority queue is equal to another priority queue.

 ### Example Usage
 ```typescript